Periodontist vs Endodontist: Which Specialist Do You Need?

 What is a Periodontist?

 A periodontist is a dental expert who specializes in diagnosing, preventing, and treating gum disease and other conditions affecting the tissues that support your teeth.
-Their primary focus is keeping your gums healthy to protect oral health.
+Their primary focus is on keeping your gums healthy to protect oral health.
 If you have persistent gum inflammation, bleeding, or gum recession, visiting a periodontist is essential.
 Here are some of the key responsibilities of a periodontist:

 • Diagnosing and treating gum disease (gingivitis and periodontitis)